pyeventsourcing/eventsourcing/docs/topics/background.rst

 .. pull-quote::

-    **"Therefore: Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
+    **Therefore: Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
 Particularly watch for formalisms for well-documented categories of algorithms.
 Expose the capabilities of the framework with an INTENTION-REVEALING INTERFACE.
-Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework."**
+Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework.**

 Inspiration: